Listening: it sounds simple—we do it without even trying. But that's also what makes us take it for granted.

 The following video from Gordon Training shows this step in action.

 Once you get good at this part of the process, you’ll be able to create a confirmation bias in your prospect’s mind.
-Studies have found that we like to surround ourselves with people who think like we do.
 By repeating what this person has said and then confirming that you’re on the same page, the confirmation bias starts to form, and trust begins to develop.

-After you feed back what you’ve heard and confirm that you understand the prospect, your next step is to ask a relevant follow up question.
+After you confirm that you understand the prospect, your next step is to ask follow up questions.

 Resist the temptation to ask closed-ended questions that might make the prospect think that you’re only interested in making the sale.
 Instead, I recommend asking an open-ended question that encourages your prospect to share more about their goals, challenges, and current plans.